 Advanced Surface Movement Guidance and Control System

 Advance Surface Movement Guidance and Control System (A-SMGCS) works in a similar way to ADS-B but on the ground.
+It uses many distributed Radio Frequency sensors and Surface Movement Radar to detect vehicles and aircrafts on the airport surface.
 Aircraft and ground vehicles are fitted with a transponder which transmits a signal to a receiver at the airport.
 Used at major airports, A-SMGCS shows the position of aircraft and ground vehicles on a screen in front of the surface movement controller in the tower.

 Ground Based Augmentation System